acenturyandabit/chattree/README.md

 If you've noticed a bug, feel free to open an issue or submit a pull request!

 Alternatively, you can code your own module based on the template file in `modules/template.js`.

+## Remaining issues
+Sadly we couldn't squash all the bugs that were in the project, though we got pretty far!